-- The starting positions in Act 2 and Act 3 are much higher up.
+- The starting positions in Acts 2 and 3 are much higher up.

 - The conveyor belts and spinning wheels in Act 2 don't work.
 There are also small variants of the spinning wheels.

-- Turntables that transfer you into the background of certain areas are missing.
+- Turntables that transfer you behind iron curtains in Act 2 are missing.